openzim/nautilus/README.md

 ## Notes

 * On macOS, the locale setting is buggy.
-You need to launch it with `LANGUAGE` environment variable (as ISO-639-1) for the translations to work.
+You need to launch it with the `LANGUAGE` environment variable (as ISO-639-1) for the translations to work.

 ```
 LANGUAGE=fr nautiluszim --language fra